 How Do I Read a Search Term Report With PAT?

 When you download the search term report to find ASINs from auto campaigns, filter the “Targeting” column by ‘*’ and the “Customer Search Term” column by “b0.”
 This will capture the ASIN you convert with through auto campaigns.

-When you want to look at your category targets and convert them to manual ASIN targets, “Targeting” column by “category”.
+When you want to look at your category targets and convert them to manual ASIN targets, write “Targeting” column by “category”.
 This will help you identify which ASINs are driving sales in your category targeting campaigns (or wasting spend).

 we recommend you use a portion of both your brand defense and offense budgets to diversify your spend and sales and use PAT to grow your business as keyword targeting continues to become more competitive.
 We will discuss each tactic in more detail below.

-If I Use PAT Should I Also Use Competitor Brand Keywords?
+If I Use PAT, Should I Also Use Competitor Brand Keywords?